-The Sterling Water Department received an exceedance to the Lead and Copper Rule due to four home sites testing above the MCL for lead.
+The Sterling Water Department failed testing for Lead and Copper third quarter 2011, second quarter 2012, second quarter 2013, and fourth quarter 2013.
+Currently three home sites testing above the MCL for lead.
 Those homes were built between 1983-1985 when at that time lead core solder was allowed for interior plumbing.
 Immediate action was taken by the Water Department to raise the pH level of the finished water.
-The Water Department will be sampling more frequently and will be conducting additional water quality monitoring in the water distribution system in 2012.
+The Water Department will be sampling more frequently and will be conducting additional water quality monitoring in the water distribution system in 2014.